-Field Example value Description inflexible-d [3,4] Power sensors that are relevant, but not flexible, such as a sensor recording rooftop solar power connected behind the main meter, whose production falls under the same contract as the flexible device(s) being scheduled. consumption- 5 The sensor that defines the price of consuming energy.
-This sensor can recording market prices, but also CO 2 - whatever fits your optimization prilem. production-p 6 The sensor that defines the price of producing energy. site-power-c "45k₩" Maximum/minimum achievable power at the grid connection point (de- faults to the Asset attribute capacity_in_mw).
+Field Example value Description inflexible-d [3,4] Power sensors that are relevant, but not flexible, such as a sensor recording rooftop solar power connected behind the main meter, whose production falls under the same contract as the flexible device(s) being scheduled.
+Note: For now, the inflexible-device-sensors need to have MW units. consumption- 5 The sensor that defines the price of consuming energy.
+This sensor can be recording market prices, but also ${\rm CO_2}$ - whatever fits your optimization problem. production-p 6 The sensor that defines the price of producing energy. site-power-c "45k\\" Maximum/minimum achievable power at the grid connection point (defaults to the Asset attribute capacity_in_mw).
 A constant limit, or see . site-consump "45kW" Maximum consumption power at the grid connection point (defaults to the Asset attribute consumption_capacity_in_mw).
-A constant limit, or see .
+A constant limit, or see Page 37, 4 .
 If site-power-capacity is defined, the minimum between the site-power-capacity and site-consumption-capacity will be used. site-product "0kW" Maximum production power at the grid connection point (defaults to the Asset attribute production_capacity_in_mw).
 A constant limit, or see .
 If site-power-capacity is defined, the minimum between the site-power-capacity and site-production-capacity will be used.